• Skip to primary navigation

 The frames were adjacent to each other and when you walk down the hall you can see one frame next to the other.

-I just took another piece of fun wrapping paper.
+I just took another piece of fun wrapping paper with a seamless pattern.

 This one is a reindeer sweater themed one that I thought was so cute!